JohnTwenty/Projects/Derelict/Game/docs/SRD.md

 		* The "Overwatch" button
                 * The "Guard" button
                 * The "Pass" button (always shown last)
         * A status region showing information like: (We will describe how to populate this later)
                 * "Turn: n"
+                * "Active player: n"
                 * "Command points: n"
                 * "Activated Unit Name: xyz"
                 * "Activated Unit Role: xyz"
                 * "AP remaining: n"
                 * "AP for action: n"
                 * "Ammo remaining: n"

 ## Control FLow